pyscada/PyScada/docs/django_settings.rst

 	MEDIA_ROOT = '/var/www/pyscada/http/media/'

-Add all PyScada specific settings, keep in mind to set the file right source file encoding in the settings.py file header (see also https://www.python.org/dev/peps/pep-0263/).
+Add all PyScada specific settings, keep in mind to set the file right file encoding in the `settings.py` file header (see also https://www.python.org/dev/peps/pep-0263/).

 ::